Amitanand0123/odoo/README.md

 ---

-**QuickDesk** - Making help desk management simple and efficient! 🚀
+**QuickDesk** - Making help desk management simple and most efficient for the companies to ease their workflow! 🚀